-Figure 6: Household dietary diversity score (2012-2015)
+Figure 6: Household dietary diversity score (2012-2015) ()In 2013 data was not disaggregated by type of household

 The devastating impact of the 2014 drought is even more visible when looking at how many households experienced a hunger gap of five or more months.
 In 2013 this was the case for only 18% of the population but in 2014 this was the case for more than 50% of the targeted households; 2015 saw slight improvements.
 The drought hit Senanga and Limulunga particularly hard with 48% and